 Not only can the growth mindset help improve your own talents, research shows it can boost your company’s atmosphere as well.
 The Harvard Business Review reports that “growth-mindset firms have happier employees and more innovative, risk taking culture.”
-When companies embody a growth mindset, employees collaborate more, a crucial element in creativity.
+When companies embody a growth mindset, employees collaborate more, a crucial element in improving creativity.

 The Growth Mindset and Your Business

 Why are most businesses failing to promote growth mindsets?
 The process to adopt one is slightly difficult; mission statements won’t cover it.
 Your company must fully commit to the growth mindset and the specific ways of rewarding effort.

 Effort alone does not produce a successful business (Dweck, 2016).
 You need to reward the learning process, collaboration, innovation, risk-taking, and individual development (The Atlantic).
 However, many companies have retained their talent-oriented structures, which encourage more cheating and deception, and less collaboration among employees (Dweck, 2016).
 Creativity sprouts when no one fears they will lose their job over wrong or inferior ideas.

 Whether or not creativity is a learned or innate ability, believing that your people can grow and improve their creativity is the first step in achieving your goals.
 A growth mindset won’t directly cause creativity; however, the mindset builds a foundation that encourages abilities to develop.
 The next step?
 Learn from creative people (like us at Big Red Jelly) who can guide you on your business’ journey to creativity!